AriBerisha/Mining-OpenVPN/README.md

 down-pre
 ```

 # Instructions
 Tested on Ubuntu 18.04 Based Mining OS's
+Should work on Debian 11 and Ubuntu 20.04

 1. To be safe from any errors run the file as sudo
 2. Run the following commands on the directory where the bash script is